iqgnat/iqgnat.github.io/_posts/2019-05-16-MuPad_MATLAB.md

 ---
 title:  MuPAD 递归项
+categories: 科研工具
-tags: 科研工具
+tags: MATLAB
+description:
+comments: true
 author: Tang Qi
 sidebar:
   nav: docs-cn
 aside:
   toc: true
-categories: 科研工具
+layout: post
 ---

 **MuPAD的官方介绍 ：**
 “ MATLAB is good for writing simple programs and working with numbers, but is cumbersome for doing symbolic calculations. **Mupad** is a GUI driven MATLAB package that helps you do algebra, calculus, as well as to graph and visualize functions. ”